emanuelhuber/CBRDM/README.md

 The vertical position of the layers is defined by a Poisson process with parameter `ag` (the rate of sediment deposition = mean thickness of sediment deposited per event).

 The horizontal distribution of trough fills on each layers is defined by a Strauss process with parameters `bet` (beta), `gam` (gamma) and `d` interaction distance (the function `rStrauss` in the `spatstat` R-package).
-Warning: a bad parameter choice may lead to extremely long computation.
+Warning: a bad parameter choice may lead to extremely long computations.

 The cross-bedding parameters are also defined according probability distribution.
 Note that here `nF` defines the cross-bed thickness (I will change that next time).